LordiAnders/PAYDAY-2-VR-Fixes/README.md

 - Fixed the fire animation not playing on weapons on the final shot, when using manual reloading.
 - Fixed gadget laser beams becoming offset when the gadget is located anywhere but the right side of the weapon.
 - Fixed gadget laser beams lagging behind on akimbo weapons when moving.
+- Fixed the second gun turning invisible when the primary hand is touching the VR belt, when using akimbo weapons.
+- Added a possible fix for gadget on/off states sometimes becoming desynced between akimbo weapons (laser on one gun, but not the other).
 - Removed hitpoint variable from the Tactical Flashlight melee weapon that made it difficult to hit enemies.
 - Added a possible fix for weapons sometimes restoring negative ammo when performing partial reloads with manual reloading.
 ### Skills